malliina/sbt-packager/README.md

 )
 ```

-To create a .pkg OSX installer of your project, run:
+To create a .pkg OSX installer of your project, run the following SBT task:

 ```
 pkg